Actual Causality and Responsibility Attribution in Decentralized Partially Observable Markov Decision Processes: Experiments

 \section{Experiments}

 In this section, we experimentally test the studied definitions of actual causality (Section \ref{sec.ac_definitions}) and responsibility attribution methods (Section \ref{sec.resp}) using an experimental testbed based on the card game Goofspiel.
-Appendix \ref{sec.add_comp_resuts} contains additional results regarding the actual causality definitions.
+Appendix \ref{sec.add_comp_resuts} contains additional experimental results.